kcleal/gwplot/README.md

     pip install -r requirements
     pip install .

-If you want to do development, use this, which will prevent skia being downloaded every time:
+If you want to do development, use this:

-    SKIP_PREP=1 pip install . --no-build-isolation -v
+    pip install . --no-build-isolation -v

 Test using: